Posted on: Apr 4, 2024 | 3 mins | Written by: HDFC ERGO Team

 • If the bank persists in pressuring you, file a complaint with the branch manager.

-• If this proves ineffective, inform the bank of your intention to file a complaint with the banking ombudsman, often prompting banks to cease pressure tactics.
+• If this proves ineffective, inform the bank of your intention to file a complaint with the banking ombudsman, which often prompts banks to cease pressure tactics.

 Protection against Risks: